FreeTAKTeam/FreeTakServer/REST_APIDoc.md

 ### Message
 In most end points, the message is placed in the body of the request as JSON formatted.
-See below for detailed examples. in the Get verbs it's a variable.
+See below for detailed examples.
+In the API using the *Get* verbs it's a variable.

 ## API Details
 ### manageAPI
+set of commands relative to API management

 #### getHelp
 retrieve API version and supported endpoints
   * verb: GET
-  * endpoint: /help
+  * endpoint: /manageAPI/getHelp
   * returns: json containing API version and supported endpoints